dalex01/fsnd_linux_server_configuration/README.md

 sudo apt-get update
 sudo apt-get upgrade
 ```

+Also information from this link [AutomaticSecurityUpdates](https://help.ubuntu.com/community/AutomaticSecurityUpdates) can be (but was not) applyed.

 ##### 5. Change the SSH port from 22 to 2200
 - in file `/etc/ssh/sshd_config` edit the line which states 'Port 22'